Trance.nu

-Trance.nu is an independent English trance-oriented music site including news, reviews, interviews and forums.
+Trance.nu was an independent English trance-oriented music site that included news, reviews, interviews and forums.

-The site is notable for its compilation releases and interviews with artists such as Tiësto, Ferry Corsten and Armin van Buuren.
-Trance.nu also hosts the "Future Favorite" segment on Armin van Buuren's radio show A State of Trance, which, internationally, attracts more than 6,000,000 listeners weekly.
+The site was notable for its compilation releases and interviews with artists such as Tiësto, Ferry Corsten and Armin van Buuren.
+Trance.nu also hosted the "Future Favorite" segment on Armin van Buuren's radio show A State of Trance, which attracted more than 6,000,000 listeners weekly.

 History

 The domain was bought in 1999 by Tommie Podzemski to create a free webmail and redirection service.
 After one year in operation, Ralf Elfving came aboard and they both created the foundation of trance.nu along with a third person, Jezper Söderlund.
 The promotional work of mailing several labels and artists resulted in interest from Armin van Buuren and Misja Helsloot, and after interviewing these DJs and producers, trance.nu's news and interview sections were created.

 The first version of the site, released in late 2000, contained news, links and reviews.
 In the summer of 2001, trance.nu released their first community website, which included guest-books, private messages and profiles, which took them closer to their goal of promoting trance music.
 In 2005 Kevin Turner who had been writing for the website since 2001 became part owner along with Tommie, managing advertising and site's hosting infrastructure.
 In late summer of 2007, trance.nu released their fourth reincarnation of the site with Facebook-like features such as status updates, friends and galleries.